top of page

 Tips

-1. Iron your fabric first, this makes the fabric stiffer and easier to work with.
+• Iron your fabric first, this makes the fabric stiffer and easier to work with

 If the fabric is thick I usually cut it a little wider at the seam end to ensure there is enough to tuck in

-1. A few of our professional makers in the group suggest leaving a ‘tab’ (excess fabric) at the outside end of the fabric.
-See the image below.
-This ensures there is enough fabric to tuck under the rings where the fabric is at its bulkiest due to its being doubled up at the seam.
+• A few of our professional makers in the group suggest leaving a ‘tab’ (excess fabric) at the outside end of the fabric (see the image below), particularly when creating a folded seam edge.
+This ensures there is enough fabric to tuck under the rings where the fabric is at its bulkiest due to being doubled up at the seam.

 Jane Warren – The Lampshade Loft

-1. Reduce the bulk by cutting a little bit out from the layer underneath.
-(At the seam, as above).
+• Reduce the bulk by cutting a little bit out from the layer underneath (at the seam, as above).

-4. Apply your tape wrapped around the rings, like this:
+• Apply your tape wrapped around the rings, as pictured below:

-3. It is possible to cover the rolled edge with tape or bias binding, like this:
+• It is possible to cover the rolled edge with tape or bias binding, as featured below:

 Ruth Kirby_dannells facebook group_bias binding drum shade